godofgeeks23/azure-cdn-uploader/README.md

 Simple Bash shell script to upload files to Azure Blob Storage and generate its CDN enabled URL.

+Note: CDN URL will be generated only if the Azure CDN is enabled for the Azure Blob Storage account.

 ## Installation and Usage

 1. Clone this github repository